 This course is a part of the ASMS Central Study curriculum.
 All students study it as part of the 2-year Central Study Curriculum.
 The curriculum is designed to develop students that are able to be successful in a range of pathways beyond school and as successful 21st-century learners both during their time at the ASMS and beyond.

-The Biodiversity Central Study is offered as Year 10 or Stage 1 Scientific Studies (10 credits) as well as part of Year 10 or Stage 1 English/EALD (10 credits) and Stage 1 Philosophy (10 credits).
+The Biodiversity Central Study is offered as Year 10 or Stage 1 Scientific Studies (10 credits) as well as part of Year 10 or Stage 1 English/EALD (10 credits).